ragunath1242001/tsg_semantic_observability-demo/website/docs/apps/wallet/architecture/process.md

 - HTTP headers are often limited in size by the HTTP server implementations, resulting in maximum header sizes of 8kb (default for Nginx and Apache).
 - No authentication of the verifier is executed in this flow.
 - No handles for specifying which credential the verifier needs to approve the request.

-> Note: The direct presentation protocol is likely to be deprecated

 ```mermaid
 ---